This post compares the various options you have for Statue of Liberty tours, including tours with pedestal access and tours of Ellis Island.

 Park Rangers and volunteers provide English-language guided tours throughout the day on both Liberty and Ellis Islands.

-These tours can last anywhere from 30-45 minutes and are included in the cost of every ticket.
-No additional tickets are needed to take the tours.
+These tours last between 30-45 minutes and are included in the cost of your ticket.
+Tours generally depart every hour.

 AUDIO TOURS

-Audio tours can be picked and dropped off on both islands right next to the ferry landings.
+Audio tours can be picked up and dropped off on both islands right next to the ferry landings.

 Alternatively, you can take advantage of our free, GPS-led audio tour of both Liberty and Ellis Islands.
 Here's an audio sample.

-STATUE OF LIBERTY AND ELLIS ISLAND TOURS
+STATUE OF LIBERTY AND ELLIS ISLAND PRIVATE TOURS

 Take Walks